dballard10/Cinenexus/README.md

 ## Usage

-Once the development server is running, you can interact with Show N' Connect by:
+Once the development server is running, you can interact with Cineverse by:

 1. **Registering an Account**: Sign up with your email and create a profile.
 2. **Marking Shows as Watched**: Browse the catalog and mark shows you've watched.